codebase-berkeley/tgif-voting-portal/README.md

 - clone the repository
 - run `yarn install` in both the root folder and the client folder
   - if there are new plugins, re-run `yarn install` in the folders
+- run `yarn start` in the client folder to start the react app in localhost